5G-MAG/Getting-Started/pages/xr-media-integration-in-5g/tutorials/xr-player-win11-openXR.md

 ---
 layout: default
-title:  Using the XR Player on Windows
+title:  XR Player on Windows
 parent: Tutorials
 grand_parent: XR Media Integration in 5G
 has_children: false
 nav_order: 1
 ---

+## Introduction
 This tutorial covers usage of XR Player on Windows.

 1. table of content